-By Christ-centered, we mean that:
+By Christ-centered, we mean:

-CHS teaches all subjects as part of an integrated whole with Christ at the center, thereby acknowledging the supremacy of God and His investiture of Himself in all knowledge.
+- We teach all subjects as part of an integrated whole with Christ at the center, thereby acknowledging the supremacy of God and His investiture of Himself in all knowledge.
 In other words, Truth (see John 14:6) is at the center of the educational process, and all instruction comes from and focuses on God as the “all-knowing Knower of all things."

-CHS educates each child according to his/her God-given way (bent) by presenting materials to be learned in a manner consistent with the student’s stage of development.
+- We educate each child according to his/her God-given way (bent) by presenting materials to be learned in a manner consistent with the student’s stage of development.

-CHS seeks to cooperate with God as He moves students from knowledge to understanding to wisdom and to help students see how God has infused these components into all they learn.
+- We seek to cooperate with God as He moves students from knowledge to understanding to wisdom and to help students see how God has infused these components into all they learn.

-Because God is infinite, learning about Him and His creation is a lifelong process in which we must all participate and for which we must all be equipped.
+- Because God is infinite, learning about Him and His creation is a lifelong process in which we must all participate and for which we must all be equipped.

-A thoroughly biblical worldview establishes and informs each aspect of our educational endeavor.
+- A thoroughly biblical worldview establishes and informs each aspect of our educational endeavor.

-By classical, we mean that:
+By classical, we mean:

-There is an inter-relationship of all subjects.
+- There is an inter-relationship of all subjects.
 No subject truly stands alone, but has touch points with all others.

-Every subject at every level has fundamental information that can be known (grammar), a logical ordering and structure of that information (dialectic), and ways of applying and giving meaning and expression to that information (rhetoric).
+- Every subject at every level has fundamental information that can be known (grammar), a logical ordering and structure of that information (dialectic), and ways of applying and giving meaning and expression to that information (rhetoric).

-The classical Christ-centered curriculum finds its bedrock in the treatment of knowledge, understanding, and wisdom in the Scriptures—especially in Proverbs—with Proverbs 2:6 being a key foundational passage.
-Divided into three components of learning (grammar, dialectic, and rhetoric), the classical Christ-centered curriculum best complements the three stages of cognitive development (poll-parrot, pert, and poetic).
+The classical, Christ-centered curriculum finds its bedrock in the treatment of knowledge, understanding, and wisdom in the Scriptures—especially in Proverbs—with Proverbs 2:6 being a key foundational passage.
+Divided into three components of learning (grammar, dialectic, and rhetoric), the classical, Christ-centered curriculum best complements the three stages of cognitive development (poll-parrot, pert, and poetic).
 By incorporating grammar (the fundamental data that one can know about subjects, or knowledge), dialectic (a logical ordering and structure of what one knows, or understanding), and rhetoric (ways of giving meaning to, applying, and expressing what one knows and understands, or wisdom) within the curriculum, our students receive and achieve more than a collection of information – they are equipped with skills that will make them lifetime learners.

-To learn more about classical Christ-centered education, we recommend the following resources:
+To learn more about classical, Christ-centered education, we recommend the following resources: